RiseGaming/Takistan-Life-Rules/README.md

 3. Contract prices must be between $15k–$3M.
 4. Must follow NLR.
 5. No crimes outside contracts.
+6. Contracts are considered accepted when recorded in side chat or a faction ticket.
-6. Must wait 2 minutes upon accepting a contract before acting upon it.
+   Include a timestamp and wait 2 minutes before acting on the contract.